 Estimated reading time: 10 minutes

-While process-oriented management is a pillar of the PMO’s DNA, many of today’s Project Management Offices have much more to bring to their organization: valuable insights to facilitate and accelerate strategic decisions, skill development, greater cohesion and alignment at the enterprise level, and more.
+While process-oriented management is a pillar of the PMO’s DNA, many of today’s Project Management Offices have much more to bring to their organization.
+This includes valuable insights to facilitate and accelerate strategic decisions, skill development, greater cohesion and alignment at the enterprise level, and more.

-If I say “Project Management Office”, words such as “process”, “method”, “enforcement” probably come to your mind.
+If I say “Project Management Office”, you probably think of “process”, “method”, “enforcement.”
 Implementing standard processes throughout the organization and monitoring compliance are key facets of a PMO’s role.
 But this is hardly all there is to it.
 A Project Management Office is a central entity that bridges the gaps between diverse teams and functions.
-Most of today’s Project Management Offices have learnt to leverage that privileged position to expand the scope of their responsibilities and move beyond process definition and enforcement.
+Most of today’s Project Management Offices leverage that privileged position to expand the scope of their responsibilities and move beyond process definition and enforcement.

 PMOs establish frameworks for effective collaboration and communication, bring further intelligence to strategic thinking, drive improvements in the ways of working, help evolve the organization’s culture towards more agility and a digital mindset, enable institutional learning and skill development to support maturity growth…

 In fact, sound processes are merely the foundation upon which successful PMOs build organization-wide improvement strategies.
 Process management only takes up a small fraction of the day-to-day activities of a mature, highly efficient Project Management Office.
-At the end of the day, it is not the process that defines the value of a PMO, but rather everything that your Project Management Office will change, improve, and optimize based on that process.
+At the end of the day, process doesn’t define the value of a PMO.
+What does?
+Everything your Project Management Office changes, improves, and optimizes based on that process.

 Organizations usually set up a Project Management Office to address a need for greater standardization and consistency in project-related activities.
 There are countless ways to plan, track, and manage projects and portfolios.
 Different project managers will probably select different methods, use different labels and terminologies, as well as develop different sets of metrics or templates.

-Now, there are many business areas and domains where diversity is a value driver that should be cultivated, but methodology is not one of them.
+Now, many business areas and domains value diversity—but not when it comes to methodology.
 Silos and gaps between management practices prevent comparability, impair communication and leadership, and may even give rise to conflicts and misunderstandings that will weigh on the overall performance of the business.

-This is why any Project Management Office will seek to define standard processes to improve consistency across project teams.
-The PMO is tasked with making sure that the various business units, teams, and project managers follow similar processes and use the same baselines for managing all project-related tasks and activities, from the management of project ideas to executive reporting, from performance tracking to cross-team communications.
+This is why any Project Management Office seeks to define standard processes to improve consistency across project teams.
+The PMO must ensure that the various business units, teams, and project managers follow similar processes and use the same baselines for managing all project-related tasks and activities, from the management of project ideas to executive reporting, from performance tracking to cross-team communications.
 This includes the choice of a project management methodology or a combination of methodologies, as more and more organizations embrace hybrid project management models mixing Agile, Waterfall, or CCPM practices.